Skip to On this page All posts

 A few tips for getting started:

-- Use hands-free mode for longer debriefs.
-If you need to talk through a complex meeting for two or three minutes, switch to continuous transcription so you don’t have to hold a key the entire time.
+• Use hands-free mode for longer debriefs.
+If you need to talk through a complex meeting for two or three minutes, double-press your hotkey to lock recording so you don’t have to hold a key the entire time.

 Get started